-How to Keep Suet From Melting
+How to Keep It From Melting

-- Choose No-Melt Suet: Suet blends labeled as "no-melt" "no-drip" or "summer" are rendered repeatedly to raise their melting point, giving them more durability when temperatures are high.
-These blends are also mixed with other grains, cornmeal and seeds to keep the cake bound together to resist melting.
+- Choose no-melt suet: Suet blends labeled as "no-melt" "no-drip" or "summer" are rendered repeatedly to raise their melting point, giving them more durability when temperatures are high.
+These blends are also mixed with other grains, cornmeal, and seeds to keep the cake bound together to resist melting.
 This suet might also be labeled as "suet dough" and is a great option to offer a high-fat treat to summer birds without as much melting.

 - Placement: Suet offered to birds in a cooler, shady area will be more resistant to melting.
 Choose a feeder location that gets shade as much as possible, preferably later in the day when the air temperature will also have risen significantly.
-If no shade is available, adding a wide baffle or other cover over the feeder can provide shade to help minimize melting.
+If no shade is available, adding a wide baffle or other covers over the feeder can provide shade to help minimize melting.

-- Amount Offered: If too much suet is offered to birds at once, the leftovers are more susceptible to melting and spoilage as the cake stays exposed to higher temperatures over multiple days.
+- Amount offered: If too much suet is offered to birds at once, the leftovers are more susceptible to melting and spoilage as the cake stays exposed to higher temperatures over multiple days.
 If you only have a few birds visiting the feeder, cut each suet cake into halves or quarters and only put out a smaller cake until it is consumed.
 Ideally, it is best to only offer as much suet as birds will consume in a single day.

-- Freeze Cakes: Freezing suet cakes not only keeps them fresher for a longer period of time, but can also help them resist melting when you do add them to feeders.
+- Freeze cakes: Freezing suet cakes not only keeps them fresher for a longer period of time but can also help them resist melting when you do add them to feeders.
 A frozen cake will take longer to warm up to its melting point, but birds will not be put off by the harder cake when they feed earlier in the day.
 The edges the birds can access will soften quickly, but the center of the cake will stay frozen until later in the day, making melting less likely.

-- Catch Trays: When the temperatures reach their summer peak, it can be all but impossible to prevent every single suet drip.
+- Catch trays: When the temperatures reach their summer peak, it can be all but impossible to prevent every single suet drip.
 Adding a small tray or plate beneath a suet feeder can catch leaks and make them much easier to clean up, helping avoid a lot of the trouble from the unwanted splatters.